-The Challenger Division was established in 1989 as a seperate division of Little League to enable boys and girls with physical and mental challenges to enjoy the game of baseball along with the millions of other children who participate in the sport worlwide.
+The Challenger Division was established in 1989 as a separate division of Little League to enable boys and girls with physical and mental challenges to enjoy the game of baseball along with the millions of other children who participate in the sport worldwide.

 Teams are set up according to abilities, rather than age, and can include as many as 15-20 players.
 LGLL Challenger games are t-ball or coach pitch.

 In a Challenger game, each player gets a chance at bat.
 The side is retired when the offense has batted through the roster.
 Little League recommends that no scores are kept during the Challenger games.
 Most games are completed after two or three innings.